 The suggestions above are just some examples of alternative coping strategies to try.
 There are also numerous psychological tools and techniques including mindfulness, breathing, and countless defusion techniques (to name a few) that can be learned to effectively address bingeing.

-If you feel that you need help managing these feelings, please get in contact with us here at Altum Health where we can have a chat about ways in which we can help you.
+If you feel that you need help managing these feelings, please get in contact with us and book a free 20-minute consultation.
+We can have a chat about ways in which we can help you.